jquery/learn.jquery.com/page/effects/queue-and-dequeue-explained.md

 ```
 $( ".box" )
 	.queue( "steps", function( next ) {
-		console.log( "I fired" );
+		console.log( "Will never log because we clear the queue" );
 		next();
 	} )
 	.clearQueue( "steps" )
 	.dequeue( "steps" );
 ```

 In this example, nothing will happen as we removed everything from the `steps` queue.

 Another way of clearing the queue is to call `.stop( true )`.
 That will stop the currently running animations and will clear the queue.

 ## Replacing The Queue